diegoado/DiscoveryTripAPI/README.md

 #### **Read a User**

-Lists details of a user present in the application.
+Lists details of an user present in the application.

 * **URL**